-$$W{spec} = \frac{f(t)}{Vol} \ x \ W{pulse} \ \tau \tag{2}$$
+$$W{spec} = \frac{f(t)}{v{ol}} x W{pulse} \tau$$ (2)

-Where Wpulse is the energy per pulse (J), U is the PEF voltage (V), I is the current (A) and τ is the pulse width (s).
-While Wspec is the specific input energy (kJ/L), f is the frequency (Hz), t is the pretreatment time, and Vol is the volume of material inside the treatment chamber (L).
+Where Wpulse is the energy per pulse (J), U is the PEF voltage (V), I is the current (A) and $\tau$ is the pulse width (s).
+While Wspec is the specific input energy (kJ/L), f is the frequency (Hz), t is the pretreatment time and Vol is the volume of material inside the treatment chamber (L).
 The microstructure analysis was carried out with the principle of visual image detection through scanning electron microscopy (FEI Inspect S50 Genesis).
-Microstructure analysis using SEM is equipped with EDX-EDAX analysis which is used to evaluate morphological changes and elements analysis of untreated and treated samples.
+Microstructure analysis which is used to evaluate morphological changes and elements analysis of untreated and treated samples. dissolve lignin and hemicellulose and other amorphous particles.
+The phenomenon of breaking hydrogen bonds together with alkali dissolution processes can also change the cellulose crystal structure and produce better cellulose chains (Suryanto et al., 2017).